-This morning I sat down for breakfast with a good friend and a few of her gal pals to know to talk about the ‘big stuff.’
-Like most intentional coffee/breakfast dates, you go in with a purpose, and my friend’s theme is “Messy Buns.
-Messy Lives.
-Messy Mornings”—fitting for a small group of women constantly pulled in three hundred different directions, but still want to tackle topics that matter in our messy lives.
+This morning I sat down for breakfast with a few friends to talk about the ‘big stuff.’
+Like most intentional coffee/breakfast dates, you go in with a purpose, and for a small group of women constantly pulled in three hundred different directions, but still want to tackle topics that matter in our messy lives.

 Anyways, I got there and like most mornings, the conversation jumped deep right away.
 From gun control to feminism to sheltering children to the changes in social media—we had so much to talk about—and even more to think about when we left.